samburger/chess-personality/README.md

       - White kingside, white queenside, black kingside, black queenside
     - Last channel: all ones() if player to move is white
   - One "move" is a tuple of two position vectors (before/after)
+- Implement historic player database scrape
+  - Must track white vs black and have way of communicating this in embeddings